 together with.
 I will include a more lengthy explanation of Grow Groups

 following our current schedule of groups so that you can see the intent

 and process that they come from.

-Sunday Morning Grow Group - 9:15am in Conference Room (THE Journey)
+Sunday Morning Grow Group - 9:15am in 'The Grove'

 We have the ability to add groups and hope we have to!
 We will have a meeting immediately after church to answer questions and sign folks up for groups.
 See you tomorrow!

 Our philosophy is to help take Every Adult Deeper in developing their personal relationship with Jesus Christ – to Be You For Him!
 We see this as vital to a growing Christian life.
 It is for this reason that we have developed Grow Groups.
 Grow Groups are small groups of between 8-16 people and are crucial to our continuing growth as Christians in community.
 This fall, we are launching Grow Groups with a target number of 12 – if it was good enough for Jesus, then we figure it’s good enough for us.
 Grow Groups will meet in homes, at the church, and in other locations decided by the Group itself (could meet in coffeehouse for example).

 Everyone is expected to become part of a group that is smaller than the crowd on Sunday morning to assist in growing our faith together as a body.
 It is here that we will experience the advantage of getting to know others in a more relational environment and becoming more involved in the ministry of the church.

 borrowed from several different places – most significantly from North

 Coast Church, Sugarloaf UMC and Northpoint Church.
 We chose not imitate